GeminiDRSoftware/FitsStorage/docs/operations/source/upgrades.rst

 * Redirect archive.gemini.edu to the down_message VM on AWS.
 * Stop all the cronjobs and processes on both the new and old archive servers
 * Stop httpd on both the new and old archive servers
-* Dump the database on the old server
+* Dump the database on the old server.
+Takes about 45 mins.
-* scp the dump to the new server
+* scp the dump to the new server.
+Takes a couple of minutes
 * Restore the appropriate tables from the dump to the new server.
 See list above for guidance.
+Note have to do them in order to avoid depenency violations.
+Also note - empty the table first, then use --data-only on the restore, then fix the id sequence nextval.
 * Make sure that the id_sequences generate the correct nextvalue for all the tables you restored.
 Probably need to update each sequence.
 * Start the httpd on the new server, test for basic functionality
 * redirect archive.gemini.edu to the new server